videosdk-live/videosdk-docs/docs/overview/interactive-live-streaming/getting-started.md

 ## Overview

-At it's core, VideoSDK RTC is a distributed SFU.
+At it's core, VideoSDK RTC is a distributed SFU(Selective Forwarding Unit).
 It eanbles highly scalable interactive live streaming unlike vanilla webRTC.

 VideoSDK uses access tokens for authentication.
 Using our dashboard ([app.videosdk.live](https://app.videosdk.live/)), anyone can generate access tokens tokens with an API key and secret pair.